 But first, let’s understand what HDR movie mode is on the Canon EOS R and EOS RP.

 IN A HURRY?
-If you don’t have much time use the link to jump ahead to our step-by-step guide (with images) to set up hdr movie mode shooting on the Canon EOS R/RP.
+If you don’t have much time use the link to jump ahead to our step-by-step guide (with images) to set up HDR movie mode shooting on the Canon EOS R/RP.

 What is HDR movie shooting on Canon EOS R and RP?

 With HDR photography it’s a little bit like the story of the three bears.
-When you press the shutter to take a photo three images are taken: one that’s underexposed, one that’s overexposed, and one that’s exposed just right.
+When you press the shutter to take a photo three images are taken: one that’s underexposed, one that’s overexposed, and one that’s exposed exactly right.

 Where it differs from the story of the three bears is that your HDR photo is a combination of all three images.
 Between them, they have the perfect exposure for the highlights, mid-tones, and shadows.
 The camera then does some HDR voodoo magic and combines the three images to produce a single image that retains details from the dark to bright areas.